kitsonk/kv-toolbox/README.md

 ### `getMeta()`

-Retrieves the meta data of a blob value based on the key provided.
-If the data isn't available `null` is resolved.
+Retrieves the meta data entry of a blob value based on the key provided.
+The entries `versionstamp` is considered the version of the blob.

 ### `remove()`